To fully explore my transition from Christian fundamentalism to atheism would require an

 every prayer I ever prayed.
 But the

 that would have happened anyway.
+I wrote in a letter in 1996:

 I arrived safely at my destinations regardless of whether I prayed for safe travel.
 Athletes were